Hey friend!

 I’ve written a short puzzle that incorporates all keywords discussed in the cheat sheet.
 Can you solve it?

-Exercise: Think about this puzzle and guess your output.
-Then, run the code and check whether you were right!
+Exercise: Think about this puzzle and guess the output.
+Then, check whether you were right!

 Did you struggle with the puzzle?
 No problem — Let’s dive into all of these keywords to gain a better understanding of each.